Toyota Yaris iA Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Toyota Yaris iA are $1,218 a year for full coverage.
-Comprehensive insurance costs on average $280 a year, collision costs $408, and liability coverage is estimated at $372.
-Liability-only insurance costs approximately $438 a year, with high-risk driver insurance costing $2,600 or more.
-Teens pay the highest rates at $4,524 a year or more.
+The average insurance rates for a Toyota Yaris iA are $1,218 a year including full coverage.
+Comprehensive costs around $280 each year, collision costs $408, and liability coverage is estimated at $372.
+Buying just liability costs approximately $438 a year, with insurance for high-risk drivers costing around $2,600.
+16-year-old drivers cost the most to insure at $4,524 a year or more.

 Average premium for full coverage: $1,218

-These estimates include $500 deductible amounts, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Estimates are averaged for all states and Yaris iA trim levels.
+Price estimates include $500 deductible amounts, bodily injury liability limits of 30/60, and includes both medical and UM/UIM coverage.
+Prices are averaged for all 50 U.S. states and Yaris iA models.

-For a driver in their 40's, Toyota Yaris iA insurance prices go from the low end price of $438 for just liability coverage to a high of $2,600 for a driver required to buy high-risk insurance.
+For the average driver, Toyota Yaris iA insurance rates go from the low end price of $438 for basic liability insurance to a high rate of $2,600 for a driver who has had serious violations or accidents.

-Living in a larger city has a large influence on car insurance rates.
-Rural areas have lower incidents of accident claims than cities with more traffic congestion.
+Living in a larger city has a large influence on the price of insurance.
+Areas with sparse population are shown to have lower incidents of comprehensive and collision claims than congested cities.

 Use the form below to get customized rates for your location.